pwmckenna/react-native-motion-manager/README.md

 This is a react app that shows how to write obj-c wrappers around the iOS [CMMotionManager](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMMotionManager_Class/) library.
 # Usage

+If you just want to see this code in action, checkout the code and fire up the xcodeproj and run it.

+If you're trying to integrate this into your app, its a little bit tricky.
+I don't quite know how to package this up so you can just `npm install` it.
+Coming soon though!

 At this point, just copy and paste `iOS/Accelerometer.h` + `iOS/Accelerometer.m` (or Gyroscope or Magnetomer) into your `iOS` folder.